 Are Orthopedic Insoles Right For You?

 “Pre-fabricated orthotics and customised orthotics reduced rearfoot peak forces on both sides while bone spurs heel pad increase rearfoot peak pressures.
-Pre-fabricated and customised orthotics are useful in distributing pressure uniformly over the rearfoot region.”
+Pre-fabricated and customized orthotics are useful in distributing pressure uniformly over the rearfoot region.”

 Before we talk about the top three brands of insoles for flat feet on the market today, it’s time for you to decide if you should go further in your search for the best insoles for you.
 Answer the following questions and, if at the end, you answered more ‘Yes’ than ‘No’, then you should move on and find the right insoles for you.